 Turkey tendons are also very popular and can be found at most pet supply stores and online retailers.
 Turkey tendons are smaller in size, though you can still buy them in small, single sticks.
 However, they're also commonly pressed together in larger pieces or braided into rings.
 Many people believe turkey tendons are more easily digestible than beef tendons because the treats are made up of smaller strands.
 This also means they may not last as long as the larger beef chews.

 More unusual types of tendons are also available, including buffalo, venison, and even ostrich tendons.
 These products are generally more expensive than the more common varieties.
 These novel protein tendons are a great option for dogs with food allergies who cannot tolerate beef or turkey.

 Tendons vs. Rawhide

-Tendons are different than rawhide chewy treats.
+Tendons are different from rawhide chews.
 Rawhide comes from the skin of animals, while a tendon is basically sinew, such as the Achilles tendon.
-Some pet owners do not like to give their dogs rawhide treats because a dog may have difficulty digesting them.
-Rawhide been known to cause intestinal blockages in dogs when they swallow a large piece and also present a choking hazard, particularly when a piece is chewed down small enough to fit inside a dog's mouth.
+Most veterinarians do not recommend owners give their dogs rawhide treats because they can be difficult to digest.
+Rawhides been known to cause intestinal blockages in dogs when they swallow a large piece and also present a choking hazard.

 Where to Find Tendon Chews

 Tendon chews are generally safe for your dog to have, but it's always a good idea to discuss any changes or additions to your dog's diet with your veterinarian.
 That way you can be sure that tendons, or any other treats you want to try, are safe for your pet.
 It's important to consider the protein source (beef, turkey, venison, etc.) if your dog has food allergies, and never leave your dog unattended while chewing on a treat or toy.
 With the appropriate precautions, your dog can enjoy an occasional tendon chew while you rest easy knowing they're safe.